Privacy Policy Cookie Policy Terms and Conditions

 The most beautiful way to reach the Soca Valley is from the north via the Vrsic-Pass.
 It includes countless bends and incredible scenery.
 The only reason to miss it is if you are dealing with motion sickness.

-You can look up the bus timetables here on the Nomago Website.
+You can check the bus timetables here on the Nomago Website.
 Or check with the tourist office in Soca Valley or your accommodation provider in order to get the correct bus timetable.
 The journey starts at Kranjska Gora to Bovec or Kobarid.
 The bus ride takes around 2 hours.
-Another option to reach the Soca Valley is from Ljubljana by bus.

-Bovec, Kobarid or Tomin – where to stay?
+Bovec, Kobarid or Tolmin – where to stay in the Soca Valley?

-The towns that lay along the Soca river are Bovec, Kobarid and Tomin.
+The Soca Valley in Slovenia stretches pretty extensively through the mountains.
+You can either stay in the beginning of Soca near the town of Trenta.
+Or further along the river in the towns Bovec, Kobarid and Tomin.
 Each of these towns offers tourist accommodation and has a different vibe.

 Kobarid has a less sporty vibe, it seems calmer.
 Still, the center is adorned with a few sports shops.
 Outside of town, a huge campsite lies, and additional accommodations are hotels, hostels, and apartments.
 The most significant sights are the Italian Charnel House, the Napoleon Bridge and the Kobarid Historical Walk.
 From Kobarid, you can start hikes to explore the beautiful outdoors and see some waterfalls.

 Tolmin is the biggest town further south of the Vrisic Pass and closer to Ljubljana.
-The town has more infrastructure, such as bigger supermarkets.
-Here the river Tolminka flows into the Soca.
-Also, Tolmin offers a variety of holiday accommodations, camping, glamping, apartments, hotels and hostels.
+The town has more infrastructure, such as bigger supermarkets, more restaurants and tourist accommodations.
+In Tolmin the river Tolminka flows into the Soca.
 Tolmin has its famous Tolmin Gorge.
-From Tolmin on, the Soca is not as wild anymore, further south the riverbed is very wide due to a dam.
+From Tolmin on, Soca is not as wild anymore.
+Further south, the riverbed is very wide because of a dam.

 Tonocov grad archaeological site